 Here are my three top tips for buying homes abroad

-When it comes to buying homes abroad, it’s easy to dream of sunny days and balconies with views of the rolling ocean.
+When it comes to buying homes abroad, it’s easy to dream of sunny days and balconies with views of the rolling ocean, with the aircon working silently in the background.
 But there’s a bit of groundwork to do first.
 As far as the process of buying a home abroad is concerned, there are three factors to consider:

 1. As the buyer, you make the decisions.

 2. Employ the services of a local expert.